dms-viz/dms-viz-docs/getting-started.md

 About 85.76% of the wildtype residues in the data match the corresponding residues in the structure.
 About 11.96% of the data sites are missing from the structure.

 Success!
-The visualization JSON was written to 'tests/sars2/output/LyCoV-1404.json'
+The visualization json was written to 'tests/sars2/output/LyCoV-1404.json'
 ```

 This message provides some information about the `configure-dms-viz` run on your dataset.
-In addition to this message, there should be a `.JSON` file located where you specified the output path ([`tests/sars2/output/LyCoV-1404.json`](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/output/LyCoV-1404.json)).
-In the next section, you'll take this `.JSON` visualization file and visualize your data with [**`dms-viz`**](https://dms-viz.github.io/).
+In addition to this message, there should be a `.json` file located where you specified the output path ([`tests/sars2/output/LyCoV-1404.json`](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/output/LyCoV-1404.json)).
+In the next section, you'll take this `.json` visualization file and visualize your data with [**`dms-viz`**](https://dms-viz.github.io/).

 ## Visualizing